rs239/schema/README.rst

 Here are some of the analyses that you can do with Schema:

   - infer cell types jointly across modalities.
-  - identify genes whose RNA-seq expression profile correlates with the cell state as measured by *another* modality.
   - perform spatial transcriptomic analyses to identify differntially-expressed genes in cells that display a specific spatial characteristic.
   - create informative t-SNE & UMAP visualizations of multimodal data by infusing information from other modalities into scRNA-seq data.